larsiusprime/landisabigdeal.com/public/_index.md

 This is because <i>Land is a big deal</i>.
 It's no coincidence that Real estate is the world's single largest asset class:<br><br>
 <img src="content/images/mckinsey_land.png" style="max-width:67%; display:block; margin:auto;">

-Real estate comprises an ever-increasing majority share of bank loans:<br><br>
+...or that real estate comprises an ever-increasing majority share of bank loans:<br><br>
 <img src="content/images/real_estate_bank_lending_graph.png" style="max-width:67%; display:block; margin:auto;">

 And of course, the vast majority of that real estate's value is due to land:<br><br>